mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 After a user successfully creates their Pontoon account, display a standalone page which redirects to the homepage after the user enables or rejects email updates.
 This page informs the user of successful account creation and requests them to update their email communication preferences.

 They should be shown two buttons, one to opt in to emails or one declining to opt in.
 This should not be shown again if the user clicks either of the buttons, but the standalone page for email opt-in consent (above) should be shown again upon next visit if the user closed their tab/browser.

+When the user makes a choice of being opted-in or opted-out, their choice will be recorded in the database, along with the date and time of their choice.

 (Section: content)
 Same page as shown to [existing users](#standalone-page-for-email-opt-in-consent-shown-after-existing-user-login)